Table of Contents

 Aside from birth defects, researchers have found that people who have some illnesses also tend to have increased levels of glyphosate in their bodies.
 Some of these illnesses include certain types of cancer, Parkinson’s Disease, kidney disease, liver disease, skin disease, Lou Gehrig’s Disease, respiratory illnesses, stillbirth, miscarriage, and spontaneous abortion.

 Glyphosate, the active ingredient in Roundup, has been found in rivers and streams, rainwater, tap water, and in some of the most popular foods in the country.
 In fact, tests conducted by an FDA registered laboratory in San Francisco found glyphosate residue in foods like Cheerio’s, Doritos, Oreos, and Ritz Crackers.
 Researchers noted that evidence is showing the chemical can cause harm to the human body even in ultra-low exposure.
 U.S. regulations allow for an acceptable daily intake limit of glyphosate at 1.75 milligrams per kilogram of body weight, though new evidence suggests harm occurs at levels as low as 0.1 parts per billion.
-Glyphosate residue found in the popular cereal Cheerios reached as high as 1,125.3 ppb.
+According to the news, glyphosate residue found in the popular cereal Cheerios reached as high as 1,125.3 ppb.

 Unfortunately, glyphosate residue can’t be washed off our foods, and the chemical remains in food even after it has been frozen, baked, or cooked.
 The chemical residue has even been found in urine and breast milk and even tampons.
 Experts are calling on the FDA to decrease the acceptable levels of this chemical to ultra-low levels in the hopes of reducing consumer exposure.

-Some of the cases involved in the MDL include a field worker who developed bone cancer after being exposed to Roundup, a macadamia nut farmer who developed non-Hodgkin lymphoma after using Roundup on his crop and property; a woman who developed non-Hodgkin lymphoma after using Roundup weekly around her property; and a man who used Roundup for two years to control garden weeds and developed non-Hodgkin lymphoma.
+Some of the cancer lawsuit cases involved in the MDL include a field worker who developed bone cancer after being exposed to Roundup, a macadamia nut farmer who developed non-Hodgkin lymphoma after using Roundup on his crop and property; a woman who developed non-Hodgkin lymphoma after using Roundup weekly around her property; and a man who used Roundup for two years to control garden weeds and developed non-Hodgkin lymphoma.